 You know them – the sayings and aphorisms so many Christians and non-Christians alike have learned, passed on and trust in.
 Ones like:

 “Everything happens for a reason”

 Many Christians and non-Christians are certain those sayings come directly from the Bible.

 [But they, and other commonly shared ones, don’t.]

 During this four-week unit, we will explore some of those common sayings and aphorisms that people of faith are often strongly invested in, but which are only partly or minimally rooted in the biblical literature.
 We will also examine both the elements of spiritual truth to be found in them, as well as the ways they inhibit our spiritual growth.

 October 7 & 21, Wednesday- Prayer and Meditation, 7 PM.
 An opportunity to come together for a time of quiet reflection, sharing of Scripture, and the offering of any prayer intentions that are on participants’ hearts and minds.
 To join us with your computer, tablet, smart phone or phone contact firstname.lastname@example.org for details.

 Thursday- Bible Study sessions, also continuing on Zoom at 4 PM.
 Participation in this has significantly increased since going online, another sign of how many of our community are using this time of necessary distancing wisely and well for the benefit of their spiritual lives.
 To join us with your computer, tablet, smart phone or phone contact email@example.com for details.

-Worship services, Jan 2020-current, available on YouTube, here.
+Past Worship services also available on YouTube, here.